edubart/nelua-lang/docs/pages/overview.md

 ```

 Aside from modularity, this has the benefit of your preprocessor code being
-simply Lua code which can leverage all your editor's tooling and configuration,
+simply Lua code which can leverage all of your editor's tooling and configuration,
 such as a code formatter, syntax highlighter, completions, etc.

 If the Lua module is not in the same directory where the compiler is running from, then `require`
-will fail to find it, to solve this
+will fail to find it.
+To solve this
-you can set `LUA_PATH` system's environment variable to a pattern which matches that directory,
+you can set your system's `LUA_PATH` environment variable to a pattern which matches that directory,
-for example doing `export LUA_PATH="/myprojects/mymodules/?.lua"`{:.language-bash} in your terminal (notice the `?.lua` at the end).
+for example, executing `export LUA_PATH="/myprojects/mymodules/?.lua"`{:.language-bash} in your terminal (notice the `?.lua` at the end).
 {:.alert.alert-info}

 ### Preprocessor utilities

-The preprocessor comes with some pre-defined functions to assist meta programming.
+The preprocessor comes with some pre-defined functions to assist metaprogramming.

 #### static_error